Proposed Hospital Expansion FAQs

 Are you building an entirely new hospital?

-No, just a large section.
+No, just a large section (up to 36,000 square feet).
 The plan is to remove the circa 1958 section of the old hospital and build a three-story addition.
 This would relocate the main entrance of the hospital to directly face Newport Health Center.

 What is the impact to Pend Oreille County Public Hospital District #1 taxpayers?